 Lastly, we can see that Schumacher’s last 4 years at Ferrari were seen as slightly below average.
 This includes his dominant 2004 season, which many found questionable when I previously discussed this.
 As a simple explanation, Schumacher’s points total was almost identical for 2004 and 2002 (his other dominant year), despite having an extra grand prix and a more generous points system.
 Meanwhile, teammate Barrichello’s points total increased by almost 50%.
 Whilst there are many reasons for this, the fact is that Schumacher wasn’t able to show the same consistency in 2004 despite having a more dominant car underneath him.
 (For those wondering,the points system change adjusts the numbers a bit but doesn’t undermine the fundamental conclusion.)

 F1 GOAT: Fernando Alonso

 I’ve commented on Schumacher’s 2004 season, but Alonso’s deserves a quick mention too.
 How has he ended up as the top performer is he was outscored by teammate Jarno Trulli?
-Firstly, Alonso scored more points per race at Renault than Trulli during the season despite having more retirements (as Trulli was fired before the end of the season and Alonso enjoyed a strong end to the year).
+Firstly, Alonso scored more points per race at Renault than Trulli during the season despite having more retirements.
+This is because Trulli was fired before the end of the season and Alonso enjoyed a strong end to the year.
 This, coupled with an impressive comparison vs new teammate Jacques Villeneuve, even accounting for Villeneuve joining towards the end of the year, means that his the model thinks it was indeed a slightly below average year for Alonso, but still an impressive year by most driver’s standards.

 The period of Alonso’s dominance in the model’s eyes includes many other world champions: Räikkönen, Hamilton, Button, Vettel and Rosberg.
 Of those, Hamilton is considered to be the strongest, with the model ranking him the best driver other than Alonso every year between 2007 and 2010.